neogeographica/singleplayer_scripts/README.md

 ## This can't fix everything

 One of the bullet points above was "Common capitalization errors that break Linux play will be fixed."
-The gist of this is that the script will fix problems related to common assumptions that the Quake engine itself makes about how things like directory names and file extensions are capitalized.
+The gist of this is that the script will fix problems related to common assumptions that the Quake engine makes about how things like directory names and file extensions are capitalized.
 So for example if there's a map named "FOO.BSP" the script will rename it to "FOO.bsp" so that it can be loaded properly in Linux.

-What the script can't do -- or at least doesn't, currently -- is find and fix problems related to how things are capitalized within the new content that you downloaded.
-So if a map in some new episode you downloaded has an exit portal that leads to "Map2.bsp" while the actual next map is called "map2.bsp", that will not work.
+What the script can't do -- or at least doesn't do, currently -- is find and fix problems related to how things are capitalized within the new content that you downloaded.
+So if a map in some new episode you downloaded has an exit portal that leads to "Map2.bsp" while the actual next map is in a loose bsp file named "map2.bsp", that won't work and the script won't fix it.

 You can find the latter sorts of issues through paying attention to errors printed in the console when a map starts up or when something like that exit portal doesn't work.
 You can then figure out how to fix the problems yourself by renaming files/directories or creating symbolic links, if it's worth fixing.